Korean War Project

 Entry: 52625

-99TH FA BN, C BATTERY, UNIT 3-JAMES SMALE
+Subject: 99TH FA BN, C BATTERY, UNIT 3-JAMES SMALE

-VICKI TILTON wrote on August 14, 2005
+Vicki Tilton wrote on August 14, 2005

 Comments: I am transcribing letters from my Uncle James Smale while he served in Japan.
 Korea and Viet Nam.
 One letter of February 7, 1949 mentions he was moved to Camp Weear.
 It is probably mis-spelled.
 Does anyone know what camp that would be?